tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/_index.md

 ![API integration](/assets/api1-en.png)

 ## Initial settings
 PayU allows you to integrate with the transactional gateway, available payment tools and Queries by developing a HTTPS client to send the transaction information through SSL.
 It is critical that sensitive transaction data such as credit card number, expiration date, are not stored.
-It is recommended to follow [PCI DSS’ best practices](https://www.pcisecuritystandards.org/documents/PCI_DSS_V2.0_Best_Practices_for_Maintaining_PCI_DSS_Compliance.pdf) (Payment Card Industry Data Security Standard).
+It is recommended to follow <a href="https://developers.payulatam.com/latam/en/docs/integrations/api-integration/pci.html" target="_blank">PCI DSS’ best practices</a> (Payment Card Industry Data Security Standard).

 The transmission of transactions is secured through a TLS (Transport Layer Security) 256-bit connection from the shop's server our payment Gateway.
 The exchange of messages is done via JSON or XML strings and operations are distinguished by a command that is included in the request.
 Check out the following JSON and XML examples: